 Drink Apple Cider Vinegar and Water

-Esposito suggests mixing two tablespoons of apple cider vinegar with three to five ounces of water.
-More research needs to be done, but it's suggested that drinking a bit of vinegar will neutralize stomach acid and balance your intestinal pH.
+One fix for heartburn involves apple cider vinegar and water.
+Esposito suggests mixing two tablespoons of ACV with three to five ounces of water to dilute it.
+More research needs to be done, but it's suggested that drinking a bit of apple cider vinegar will neutralize stomach acid and balance your intestinal pH.

 Eat Smaller, More Frequent Meals